-1. My absence on maternity leave will begin on (this date must not be earlier than the beginning of the 11th week before the expected week of childbirth).
-2. I enclose/will forward a certificate from a registered medical practitioner or certified midwife stating my expected date of childbirth.
-3. I will notify my School, as soon as possible, of the actual date of birth.
-4. I wish to apply for pay equivalent to that granted under the Ordinary Paternity Leave Scheme whilst on Maternity Leave.
+- 2. I enclose/will forward a certificate from a registered medical practitioner or certified midwife stating my expected date of childbirth. - 3.
+I will notify my school/Transactional HR, Payroll & Pensions, as soon as possible, of the actual date of birth. - 4.
+I wish to apply for pay equivalent to that granted under the Ordinary Paternity Leave Scheme whilst on Maternity Leave.
 I understand that this payment is only payable because I am not entitled to Statutory Maternity Pay or Occupational Maternity Pay.
-I understand that the amount payable will be offset by the Maternity Allowance I receive.
-5. .
-I attach correspondence from the DWP detailing the fact that (delete as applicable) a) I will not be receiving payment from the DWPb) I will be entitled to £ per week Matern ity Allowance from the DWP. derstand that this amount is payable only when I p indicating my position regarding maternity allowa Sign ed: Date: Emp oloyee No.: Dept No:
+I understand that the amount payable will be offset by the Maternity Allowance I receive. - 5.
+I attach correspondence from the DWP detailing the fact that (delete as applicable) - a) I will not be receiving payment from the DWP - b) I will be entitled to £..... per week Maternity Allowance from the DWP.

+I understand that this amount is payable only when I produce notification from the DWP indicating my position regarding Maternity Allowance.